Juiux/next-port-landing/_posts/2021-03-09-howto-php-archlinux.md

 ```
 $cfg['blowfish_secret'] = 'your-passphrase-here';
 ```
-5. In `/usr/share/webapps/phpMyAdmin/config.inc.php`, uncomment (remove the leading "//"s), and change them correspondingly to the ones you set in MariaDB configuration (`your-name` and `your-pass`):
+5. In `/usr/share/webapps/phpMyAdmin/config.inc.php`, uncomment and change them correspondingly to the ones you set in MariaDB configuration (`your-name` and `your-pass`):
 ```
 /* User used to manipulate with storage */
 // $cfg['Servers'][$i]['controlhost'] = 'my-host';